Larynx Cancer (cont.)

 - When will treatment start?
 When will it end?

 - How will I feel during treatment?
 What are the side effects?
 Are there any lasting side effects?
 What can I do about them?

 How does a person get a second opinion after a throat cancer diagnosis

 Before starting treatment, you may want a second opinion about your diagnosis, stage of cancer, and treatment plan.
 Some people worry that the doctor will be offended if they ask for a second opinion.
 Usually the opposite is true.
 Most doctors welcome a second opinion.
 And many health insurance companies will pay for a second opinion if you or your doctor requests it.
 Some companies require a second opinion.

 If you get a second opinion, the second doctor may agree with your first doctor's diagnosis and treatment plan.
-Or, the second doctor may suggest another approach.
+However, if the second opinion doctor has a different opinon, he or she may suggest another approach, and may help you decide between them.
 Either way, you'll have more information and perhaps a greater sense of control.
 You can feel more confident about the decisions you make, knowing that you've looked at all of your options.